Skip to the Main Content

 • affine spaces over a division ring

-• pointed modules over a division ring.
+• pointed affine spaces over a division ring.

 And this should remind us of the ‘field with one element’.
 We don’t know what the field with one element is, exactly, but we know that the modules of this mythical beast should be pointed sets.
 There are lots of reasons for that.
 Here we see another: it would unify the above classification!